 If you're an injured worker in Colorado, it's important to know the names of the persons or organizations involved in the claims process.

-A lawyer selected to act for another in legal matters, including workers’ compensation cases.
+A person licensed and selected to act for another in legal matters, including workers’ compensation cases.
 If a party is represented by an attorney, the attorney should be included in all communication and filings.

-A claimant is any person who is either seeking or receiving workers’ compensation benefits.
+Any person who is either seeking or receiving workers’ compensation benefits under the Workers’ Compensation Act.

 Claims adjusters work for the insurance company and review insurance claims.
 Your claims adjuster is your point of contact for the insurance company.